gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Intervals/README.md

 This is not an obstacle for most specializing types, but still this is a formal restriction that may affect your choice in favor of `Interval<T>`.

 Another scenario where you may prefer `Interval<T>` type better is when you need to pass it as a reference to many places in code.
-This may save some CPU time and memory in cases where `T` type is sufficiently large because passing by reference avoids copying.
+This may save some CPU time and memory in cases where `T` type is sufficiently large because passing the interval by reference avoids copying.

 ## Usage